J-HangarSpace

 airparkf-86fThe pole-mounted F-86F makes a distinctive feature at the main entrance to the Air Park’s

 exhibition hall.
-Another example is on terra firma static display inside the building
+Another example is on terra firma static display, albeit behind intrusive

 (below).